-Section 4, Security Objectives, defines the set of security objectives to be satisfied by the TOE and by the TOE operating environment in response to the problem defined by the security problem definition.
+Section 4, Security Objectives, defines the set of security objectives to be satisfied by the TOE operating environment in response to the problem defined by the security problem definition.

 Section 5, Extended Components Definition, defines the extended components which are then detailed in Section 6.